qizhang64/learn-security-examples/repudiation/repudiation.md

 ## For you to do

-1. Briefly explain the vulnerability.
+1. Briefly explain the vulnerability. malicious can access into and say they never do it
 2. Briefly explain why the vulnerability is addressed in __secure.ts__.
 3. Which design pattern is used in the secure version to address the vulnerability?
 Briefly explain how it works?